 More Information on TRIO Programs

 STUDENT SUPPORT SERVICES (SSS) programs provide services for students to increase college retention and graduation rates and facilitate the process of transition from one level of higher education to the next.
-Students are now being served at 938 colleges and universities nationwide.
+More than 202,000 students are now being served by 1,069 Student Support Services programs at colleges and universities nationwide.
 Kansas City area Student Support Services programs: Metropolitan Community College - Penn Valley

 EDUCATIONAL OPPORTUNITY CENTERS (EOC) provide assistance and information to adults who seek to enter or continue a program